theman-oj10/CareerSync/docs/DeveloperGuide.md

 **Use Case: Delete Internship Task From Main Window**

 **MSS:**
-1. User inputs command in the CLI, to specify the internship entry and the task to delete from it.
+1. User inputs the task to be deleted.
-2. System displays success message, along with the details of the deleted task in the message box.
+2. System displays success message and the deleted task in the message box.
 3. System displays full list of internships.

 Use case ends.